 Deleting Missing Values

-Once you have found out the missing values u may want to remove them as a part of data cleaning tasks.
+Once you have found the missing values, you may want to remove them as a part of your data cleaning tasks.

 How to delete numeric values?

-If you want to remove ALL Rows with ANY missing values, then you can use the NMISS functions as below.
+If you want to remove ALL rows with ANY missing values, you can use the NMISS functions below.

 data test3;